 Chomp a Churro

 Disneyland seems to be the gold standard when it comes to churros.
 Other churros simply do not compare to Disneyland churros.
-The tadpoles especially like getting them in Tomorrowland, where they are currently colored to resemble Lightsabres.
-But you can follow your nose to churro stands throughout the parks and even find flavored churros in Downtown Disney.
-If you try the grape churro, let us know how it goes because we wonder about it each time we hop past that cart.
+The tadpoles especially like getting them in Tomorrowland, where they have been known to be colored like Lightsabres.
+But you can follow your nose to churro stands throughout the parks and even find flavored churros in the parks and in Downtown Disney.
+To spice things up, try the new Caliente Churro at señor Buzz Churros (it tastes like it's covered in Red Hots).

 Say Yay for Mickey Beignets